equilibrium-eosdt/dex-api/README.md

 ### Cancel limit order

-To cancel limit order send `DELETE` request with `address` pool master
+To cancel limit order send `DELETE` request with `address` of manager

 The difference for pool master is `"isUsingPool": true` parameter